 Detecting your brand awareness level can be difficult.
-Not only do you need to figure out a way to poll people, but you also have to hone in your research on your target audience, not just random people on the streets.
+Not only do you need to figure out a way to poll people, but you also have to hone your research on your target audience, not just random people on the streets.
 The good news is, social listening can solve both of these problems.
 Awario provides users with several social listening statistics that can help determine your brand awareness levels.

 Reach of mentions

-If you want to find out your brand awareness level, reach is a perfect metric to do that.
-It literally showcases how many times your brand name was seen online.
+If you want to find out your brand awareness level, reach is a perfect metric for this task.
+It showcases how many times your brand name was seen online.
 You might be wondering why I chose this metric and not the number of mentions but reach is a much better indicator of your brand awareness.

-When we look at the number of mentions, we assign the same weight to each mention, but it’s not an appropriate tactic for calculating brand awareness.
-An Instagram post from an influencer and a tweet from a casual Internet user affect your brand awareness in dramatically different ways, that’s why the reach of the mentions is so important.
+When we look at the number of mentions, we assign the same weight to each mention, but this doesn’t tell us what we need to know when it comes to calculating brand awareness.
+An Instagram post from an influencer and a tweet from a casual Internet user affect your brand awareness in dramatically different ways.
+That’s why the reach of the mentions is so important.

 Share of voice

-In addition to your brand alert, you’ll need to create alerts with the names of your competitors, one for each.
+In addition to your brand alert, you’ll need to create alerts with the names of your competitors, one for each of them.
 Then go to the Alert Comparison report, select the necessary alerts and voila, you get your share of voice.
 Awario shows you the comparative analysis for each social media platform and country, so you can see which segments of the market are taken by you or your competitors respectively.

 Business KPI: Customer Satisfaction (CSAT)

 Many social listening tools, including Awario, offer sentiment analytics.
-Essentially, the tool uses language processing algorithms to determine whether a social post expresses positive, negative or neutral emotions and then aggregates all this data to show the overall sentiment around your brand and products.
+Essentially, the tool uses language processing algorithms (NLP) to determine whether a social post expresses positive, negative or neutral emotions and then aggregates all this data to show the overall sentiment around your brand and products.

 To monitor your sentiment score, all you need to do is to create a monitoring alert with the name of your brand and your products or services.
-Awario will immediately start to collect and analyze mentions to show you the shares of positive, negative and neutral posts mentioning your company.
+Awario will immediately start to collect and analyze mentions to show you the shares of positive, negative, and neutral posts mentioning your company.

-Tracking your sentiment score over time shows the changes in your CSAT, but it can also be useful to look at individual mentions.
+Tracking your sentiment score over time shows changes in your CSAT, but it can also be useful to look at individual mentions.
 Awario lets you filter your Mention feed to see only the mentions with a specific sentiment which can help identify why your customers love or hate your product (depending on the sentiment you choose to focus on).